 About Me

-I am a children and young person’s psychotherapeutic counsellor trained at the Northern Guild in Newcastle and have experience working therapeutically with women too.
+I am a Registered Member MBACP (Accred) children and young person’s psychotherapeutic counsellor trained at the Northern Guild in Newcastle and have experience working therapeutically with adults too.
 My training was integrative, drawing on a range of therapeutic approaches including Transactional Analysis, Gestalt, Person-Centred, and creative therapy models.
-I am a registered member of the BACP, receive regular supervision, and am committed to ongoing professional and personal development.
+I have over 450 hours of supervised experience and am committed to ongoing professional and personal development.

 I bring a creative and nature-based approach to therapy.
 I’ve completed Outdoor Therapy training with the Venture Trust and am a qualified Level 3 Forest School Leader (NESOLG).
 I have led women’s therapeutic forest sessions and run forest school programmes for children and teenagers.
 I also have experience supporting adults from diverse backgrounds and cultures with their mental health through a therapeutic community garden.
 I hold Paediatric and Forest School First Aid certification (ATNE) and have an enhanced DBS check.

-Alongside my private practice, I work as a counsellor with Acorns Project, a trauma-informed charity supporting families impacted by domestic abuse.
+Alongside my private practice, I work as a counsellor at a trauma-informed charity supporting children, young people and families impacted by domestic abuse.
 I also have experience working as a school counsellor with Place2Be in a Newcastle primary school.

 My Background

 Before becoming a counsellor, I worked in a variety of creative and educational roles.
-My background spans the Arts—with a focus on writing and literature—as well as work in the environmental sector and in education.
+My background spans the Arts—with a focus on writing and literature—as well as work in the environmental sector, community projects and in education.
 I’ve taught English as a Foreign Language in China and Switzerland, and worked as a Learning Support tutor.

 Raised internationally, I bring a global and multicultural perspective to my practice.
 This breadth of experience helps me connect with clients from diverse backgrounds in a meaningful and empathetic way.